illinois-cs419/illinois-cs419.github.io/_assignments/mp1.md

 ## Your Own Animation
 Implement a second animation of your own design.
 It should still be simple, but it should be more than just a slightly different shape doing a similar dance.
 Some possibilities:

-+ It could have two logos collide.
++ It could have two different logos collide...with actual collision detecion and response.
 + It could be a mosaic in which the vertex positions don’t change but the colors of the pieces do.
 + It could be a stick figure jumping or walking.